Current Initiatives - Purchasing

 Stewardship Council certified paper.

-- Hybrid Vehicles: Skidmore currently owns two hybrid vehicles.
+- Hybrid Vehicles: Skidmore currently owns three hybrid vehicles.

 - Efficient Washers and Dryers: Skidmore uses only cold water wash in our washing machines and recently switched